Hidden Bullish & Hidden Bearish Divergence Trading

 Moving Average Crossover Technique

-In this method, once the signal is given, a trader will then wait for the moving average cross over technique to give a buy/sell stock signal in the same direction, if there is a bullish divergence set up between the stock price & indicator, wait for the moving average crossover system to give an upwards crossover trading signal, while for a bearish diverging pattern wait for the moving average crossover trading system to give a downward bearish crossover trading signal.
+In this method, once the signal is given, a trader will then wait for the moving average cross over technique to give a buy/sell stock signal in the same direction, if there is a bullish divergence set up between the stock price & indicator, wait for the moving average crossover system to give an upwards crossover trading signal, while for a bearish diverging pattern wait for the moving average crossover trading system to give a downward bearish cross-over.

 By combining this stock signal with other technical indicators this way one will avoid whip-saws in trading this trade signal.